Shakyamuni Buddha Thangka Painting

 Description

-The painting surface is handwoven cotton primed with chalk and animal glue, stretched taut before a single brushstroke is placed.
-The completed canvas is mounted onto a silk brocade border, deep burgundy and gold, and fitted with wooden hanging rods at top and bottom.
-Viewing size is approximately 45 x 60 cm; the full scroll, with brocade, measures approximately 70 x 90 cm.
+The painting surface is handwoven cotton primed with chalk and animal glue, stretched taut before a brushstroke is placed.
+Mineral pigments ground from azurite, malachite, and cinnabar are applied in dozens of layered passes, mixed with ox-hide glue to produce the depth and luminosity characteristic of traditional thangka work.
+The completed canvas is mounted onto a silk brocade border in deep burgundy and gold and fitted with wooden rods at top and bottom.
+Viewing area is approximately 45 x 60 cm; the full scroll with brocade measures approximately 70 x 90 cm.
+The matte finish allows the figures to remain crisp at close range.
 Weight is light enough to hang from a single nail.
-The finish is matte, the figures crisp at close range.

 Additional information